 Highly qualified bio-scientists do not work in contract manufacturing companies!

 Yet contract manufacturers put together numerous ‘ready to go’ supplement formulas and premixes for sale.
-These offer low levels of efficacy.
+These tend to offer lower levels of efficacy.
 There are so many variations of almost every nutrient and some of them can vary in price as much as tenfold.

 Contract manufacturers generally standardize on one form, normally the lowest cost ones.
 This satisfies the budget of most would-be supplement companies and also keeps a contract manufacturer's inventory costs to a MINIMUM.